jpg6453/body-coach/README.md

 - Browse and potentially purchase products from the site.

 #### Business goals
-- Maximise uptake of the fitness and nutition plans.
+- Maximise uptake of the fitness and nutrition plans.
 - Drive a new income stream from the new kitchenware range.

 ## Existing Features